Environmental Stewardship

 Keppel’s energy efficiency initiatives include the optimisation of operations and processes; technological improvements, including the adoption of more sustainable building designs and materials; and the use of energy-efficient equipment and devices.

-Managing Water & Waste
+Managing Water and Waste

 We continue to strengthen our water conservation efforts through initiatives like promoting water-saving practices, adopting water-efficient technologies and equipment as well as implementing process improvements.